DallanQ/dominion/QA.md

 > Can you reveal a Reaction card twice in reaction to the same Attack? if so, can it be the same copy of the card?

-You can't reveal one reaction card multiple times on an attack.

-You cannot reveal the same copy of a Reaction card multiple times in response to the same Attack.
-Once you reveal a Reaction card, like Secret Chamber, to respond to an Attack, that specific copy has already been used for that Attack and cannot be revealed again in response to the same event
+You can reveal a reaction as many times as you like.
+Normally you only do it once, but in the case of drawing a Moat due to a Secret Chamber, you can play the SC again if you really wanted to.

 [tactician-rules-question](https://boardgamegeek.com/thread/524361/tactician-rules-question)

 > does playing the Tactician mean that your turn ends (skipping ahead to the cleanup phase)
 > or does it simply make you discard your hand?

-Tactician says you discard your hand, so you discard your hand, but it does not say to end your turn immediately, so you do not end your turn immediately.

 Playing the Tactician does not end your turn immediately; it simply requires you to discard your hand as part of its effect.
 You continue with the rest of your turn as usual, meaning you can still play additional Action cards if you have them available (for instance, if you have extra Actions from a previous card) and buy cards in the Buy phase.

 [are-actions-granted-from-kingdom-cards-optional](https://boardgamegeek.com/thread/353764/are-actions-granted-from-kingdom-cards-optional)

-> 1. The rules state that the initial play of an action card is optional.
+> The rules state that the initial play of an action card is optional.
 Does that mean if you play an action card that gives you +2 actions (Village) and you have 2 actions in hand, you must play them both?
-> 2. Or do these gained actions continue to be optional?
+> Or do these gained actions continue to be optional?

 The actions are optional.
 If you use them, the order is specified by the card.
 For example, the Laboratory gives you +2 cards and +1 action.
 The two cards must be drawn before you take the action.
 You can't draw the first card, take your action, and then draw the second card #1.